temporalio/documentation/docs/application-development-guide.md

         )
 ```

-`workflow.execute_child_workflow()` should be used in most cases unless advanced task capabilities are needed.
+`execute_child_workflow()` should be used in most cases unless advanced task capabilities are needed.

 Child Workflow functions accept either a Workflow Run method or a string name.
 Workflow arguments are positional.